2010 Laguna local elections: Provincial & Congressional Elections

 Incumbent Teresita S. Lazaro is on her third consecutive term and was term-limited.
 Her son, Provincial Administrator Dennis Lazaro, ran in her place.
 He faced then-Pagsanjan Mayor E.R.
-Ejercito, former Governor Joey Lina, voluntarily-retiring vice governor Ramil Hernandez, and independent candidates Christine Amador and Randy Bautista.
+Ejercito, former Governor Joey Lina, Incumbent Vice Governor Ramil Hernandez, and independent candidates Christine Amador and Randy Bautista.

 Ramil Hernandez (Nacionalista) was the incumbent.
 Although eligible to run for his second consecutive term, he voluntarily retired to run for governor.
 His party nominated 1st District Board Member Dave Almarinez to run for vice governor.
 He faced then-Los Baños Mayor Caesar Perez, Celso Mercado, San Pablo City Councilor Eleanor Reyes, former Pagsanjan Mayor Abner Afuang, and Bernardita Cruz.

 Congressional elections

 Each of Laguna's four legislative districts elected a representative to the House of Representatives.
 The candidate with the highest number of votes wins the seat.

 1st District

 Danilo Fernandez was originally elected during the 2007 election, but the House Electoral Tribunal ruled that his residence in the district was not enough and was disqualified; no replacement was named.
 Fernandez is running again for the district's seat this year.